validitylabs/GOToken/README.md

     - `gotCrowdSaleInstance.pause()`, `gotCrowdSaleInstance.unpause()`

   **Note that no tokens can be minted when paused**.
-* Recover ERC20 tokens sent by mistake to the GotToken, Reservation and GotCrowdSaleCrowdsale contracts:
+* Recover ERC20 tokens sent by mistake to the GotToken and GotCrowdSaleCrowdsale contracts:
     - `gotTokenInstance.reclaimToken(token)`
-    - `reservationInstance.reclaimToken(token)`
     - `gotCrowdSaleInstance.reclaimToken(token)`

   The balance would be sent to the contract's owner.
 Then, the owner can transfer the recovered tokens to their respective owner.